 '''

-ipBar = 0;

 // Let destructor call Foo's Release.

 return S_OK;

 '''

 The most common smart pointer seen in the Visual C++ samples is the DTC type.
-In the examples below, which illustrate the BSTR and VARIANT data types, the DTC pointers are used.
+In the examples below, which illustrate the BSTR and VARLANT data types, the DTC pointers are used.
 When working with CComBSTR, use the text mapping L"" to declare constant OLECHAR strings.
 CComVariant derives directly from the VARIANT data type, meaning that there is no overloading with its implementation, which in turn simplifies its use.
-It has a rich set of constructors and functions that make working with VARIANT straightforward; there are even methods for reading and writing from streams.
+It has a rich set of constructors and functions that make working with VARLANT straightforward; there are even methods for reading and writing from streams.
 Be sure to call the Clear method before reusing the variable.

-'''

-ipFoo->put_Name(CComBSTR(L"NewName"));

-if FAILED(hr)) return hr;
+ipFoo->put\Name(CComBSTR(L"NewName")); if FAILED(hr)) return hr;

-'''

-// Create a VT_I4 variant (signed long).
+// Create a VT\I4 variant (signed long).
 CComVariant vValue(12);